karma-skz/apertium-lttoolbox-assignment/README.md

   - Separate paradigms for verbs like **run**, **eat**, **see**, **write**, and **read** have been defined to handle irregular inflection.
 - **Noun Paradigm:**
   - Implements singular and plural forms.
-  - **Case Markers:** Not included since English (the assumed language) does not have a rich system of case markings (beyond possessive constructions, which are not addressed in this assignment).
+  - **Case Markers:** Not included since English (the assumed language) does not have a rich system of case markings.
 - **Adjective Paradigm:**
   - Three types of adjective paradigms are provided:
     - **Regular adjectives** (`quick__a`)